Asymptotic properties of tensor powers in symmetric tensor categories: Positive characteristic

 As

 we have

 Thus

 Now consider the general case ($G$ is not necessarily connected).
-It turns out that Robinson's exponential Jordan-Schur bound for odd order groups \cite{Ro1} extends (with a similar proof) to groups of order coprime to $p$ with $p>2$; namely, we have
+It turns out that Robinson's exponential Jordan-Schur bound for odd order groups \cite{Ro1} extends (with a similar proof) to groups of order coprime to $p$ with $p>2$.
+Namely, introduce the following function on the set of odd primes: